w3f/xcmp_prototype_playground/README.md

 ### Overview
 In a scenario where `ParaA` wants to send a message to `ParaB` (`ParaA -> ParaB`), various steps and data structures come into play.

+## Goals with this Repo

+- Better understand an efficient implementations of different XCMP approaches(proof sizes, overall onchain benchmarking, code complexity)
+- Achieve consensus on an XCMP design and approach to put forward to the community (By showing pros and cons of a few different approaches)

 ### Prototypes for two approaches which are the following:
     1. Msgs are unordered and no guranteed delivery(Use MMR approach here)
     2. Msgs are ordered (Use msg hash chain)

 ## Approach 1